frewsxcv/rcat/README.md

 # rcat

-Utility to output file contents using Rust's byte slice notation.
+Concatenate and print files in a Rust byte slice compatible format.

 ## Install